tomiia/bazar/youtube-dl/README.md

 This script creates a PKGBUILD for youtube-dl. you'll need python(3) and python-setuptools.

-# Don't forget to modify the directory in the script.
+# Don't forget to modify the directory variable dir= in the script.